- Beef products are widely consumed and play an important role in the U.S. food system.

-- More than 50 percent of the total value of U.S. sales of cattle and calves comes from 5 states: Texas, Nebraska, Kansas, California, and Oklahoma.
+- More than 50 percent of the total value of U.S. sales of cattle and calves comes from five states: Texas, Nebraska, Kansas, California, and Oklahoma.

 - The average consumption of beef in the U.S. is 57.2 pounds per year.

 - The U.S. is a top exporter of beef, with its top markets being Canada, Japan, Mexico, South Korea, and Hong Kong.

 Beef cattle were first introduced to America by European colonists, but the industry did not experience widespread growth until the 1800s with the advent of refrigerated rail cars.
 The term beef refers to meat from full-grown cattle around two years of age, weighing between 1000 and 1300 pounds, and yielding approximately 450 to 600 pounds of edible red meat.
 The safety of the beef supply has been a focus of U.S. regulatory agencies for over 100 years.
 The Department of Agriculture’s Food Safety Inspection Service (USDA-FSIS) is required by law to provide inspection for all federally-regulated beef establishments.
 Without an inspector present, the establishment cannot process cattle for human consumption.
 All beef sold in retail stores has been inspected for wholesomeness by the USDA or another state health agency and carries the “Passed and Inspected by USDA” emblem.

 Agricultural animals are reservoirs for several foodborne pathogens and have a major role in their spread through food and water supplies from contact with contaminated manure.
 High prevalence of these pathogens is common in areas where contamination is continuous, namely farms, transportation trucks used to deliver animals, and slaughtering facilities.
 Between 1998 and 2018, at least 1,078 beef-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 22,013 illnesses, 1,329 hospitalizations, and 22 deaths.
 The most common pathogens include Escherichia coli O157:H7, non-O157 shiga toxin-producing E. coli (STEC), and Salmonella.
 CDC has reported multistate outbreaks of E. coli O157:H7 infections linked to beef products in 2007, 2008, 2009, 2010, and 2014; Salmonella Typhimurium infections associated with ground beef in 2011 and 2013, Salmonella Enteritidis associated with ground beef in 2012.